 Spain was and continues to be a popular filming destination for Hollywood movies thanks to its beautiful landscapes, architectural gems, sunny weather and also low costs.
+Many movies filmed in Spain date back to the 50s and 60s.
 Spain was a filming hotspot location for many 1950-60 Western classics such as Clint Eastwood´s The Good, the Bad and the Ugly (1966).
 Many American producers are attracted to Spain and you can expect a great deal more of films that are yet to be released in 2018/19 to contain scenes shot on the Iberian Peninsula.

 One of the most popular filming locations where we find Spain in the movies is Seville´s Plaza de España.
 Spain is the spotlight of many international movies; however we will focus merely on English-language films, mainly from Hollywood.

 Released in 2008, this Woody Allen romantic-comedy featuring Scarlett Johansson, Rebecca Hall, Javier Bardem and Penélope Cruz is based mainly in Barcelona – as you can tell by the name of the movie.
 Throughout the film you will see notable sites in the Catalan capital such as the Sagrada Familia, Gaudí´s Casa Milà on Paseo de Gracia and Las Ramblas.
 In case you are also wondering what the name of the restaurant is where Vicky and Christina is approached by Juan Antonio, it is called Els Quatre Gats.
 The name of the bar which Juan goes to with Christina is called La Marsella – one of the oldest in Barcelona famous for its Absinthe.